Daniele-rolli/tauri-plugin-scoped-storage/README.md

 A Tauri 2 plugin for user-approved folder access on Android and iOS.

 Unlike `@tauri-apps/plugin-fs`, which works with app-owned paths and base directories, this plugin lets users explicitly pick a folder at runtime.
-The plugin stores a persistent handle to that folder so your app can read and write inside it across sessions — without ever asking for broad storage permissions.
+The plugin stores a persistent handle to that folder so your app can read and write inside it across sessions, without ever asking for broad storage permissions.

 - **Android** uses the Storage Access Framework with persisted tree URI permissions.
 - **iOS** uses `UIDocumentPickerViewController` with persisted security-scoped bookmarks.
 - **Desktop** targets compile cleanly and return stable `UNSUPPORTED` errors.

----

 ## Supported Platforms